yunusdasdelen/Geo468E-Personal-Homework/README.md

 # Geo468E-Personal-Homework
-This repository contains documentation and code for lecture
+This repository contains documentation and code for Geo468e lecture
+# Prepared By Yunus Daşdelen